 24/7 Bail Services By Bail Experts

 Regardless of the crime charged, after an arrest a person goes from being a suspect to a defendant.
 The defendant is taken to the local law enforcement station – sheriff, police precinct or otherwise – to be processed and booked.
 After all of the basic information of the defendant has been taken down and fingerprinting and a photograph has been filed, the defendant should be fully informed of their available options moving forward.
 As long as the defendant is not deemed as an immediate or imminent threat to the public for any specific person, then bail is granted so that a defendant has the opportunity of being released from jail while waiting for trial.
-Grimes’ Bail Bonding & Notary Services bondsmen provide full bail services throughout North Carolina, 24/7.
+Grimes’ Bail Bonding & Notary Services bondsmen provide full bail services throughout New Bern, NC, 24/7.

 Though the Sixth Amendment in the U.S. Constitution grants the right to a speedy trial, the definition of “speedy” may be up for interpretation.
 It is not uncommon that the set date of trial from the time an arrest has been made can be 6 months or a year later.
 Bail, which may never be set to an excessive amount, as granted in the Eighth Amendment, provides the opportunity for the defendant to not spend that time between the arrest and the beginning of the trial behind bars.
 Sitting in jail for the unjustly accused or for main family providers can be a horrible scenario that nobody wants.